 Organizations develop a status quo for many reasons.
 Those reasons range from leaders feeling pressured for time and the need to prioritize, all the way to a culture that has a “if it’s not broke, don’t fix it” mentality.

-The problem is that companies and their cultures are living and breathing entities that change with the people that inhabit them.
+Companies and their cultures are living and breathing entities that change with the people who inhabit them.
 Policies that worked for one generation might fall on deaf ears to the next.
-Training that was successful for the employees of a mid-size company, might no longer be relevant once the organization grows to the size of a large corporation.
+Training that was successful for the employees of a mid-size company may no longer be ideal once the organization grows to the size of a large corporation.

 Below are three easy steps to start having these conversations with your team organically.

-1. Invite all Differing Perspectives
+1. Invite all perspectives.

-2. Ask More Questions
+2. Ask more questions.

 Maybe a major overhaul isn’t even in order, and it’s a simple adjustment that can make everyone more engaged.
 These one-on-one opportunities with your team are great ways to, little by little, shift away from the current state of affairs towards something more meaningful.

-3. Be Ready to Help the Change
+3. Be ready to help the change.